How to Transplanting Seedlings

 Select a cool, cloudy day.
 Hot sunshine, warm temperatures, and dry winds,

-can temporarily wilt your plants.
+can temporarily wilt transplants.
 If you can't wait, provide shade cover

 for a day or two.